-- 1 What is the purpose of this poster? - A to persuade MetroCorp not to go ahead with building the freeway - B to persuade people that the MetroLink freeway should not be built - C to highlight the problems with the freeway entrance location and to persuade people to write to MetroCorp - D to convince people that the problem with trucks in suburban areas is that they are noisy, polluting and dangerous - 2 Why are the Friends of Mulberry Creek involved in this issue? - A they are concerned about the safety of park users - B they are concerned about truck noise affecting park users - C they are concerned about the environmental effects of trucks - D they are concerned that the park they look after will be ruined - 3 The poster uses the term 'cost-cutting'.
-Which phrase could be used instead of 'cost-cutting' without changing the meaning? - A saving time - B saving space - C saving money - D saving materials - 4 Does this poster use the following arguments for moving the freeway entrance?
-Tick Yes or No for each argument.

-- a park will be ruined 🗆 Yes 🗆 No local streets will be closed off during construction 🗆 Yes 🗌 No trucks with dangerous loads will travel over houses 🗌 Yes 🗆 No

-- 5 'Let's work together to make our suburb safer, healthier and truck free.'
-Which group of people does this suggest the poster is aimed at?

-- A Truck drivers

-- B Local residents

-- C The government

-- D Managers at MetroCorp
+1 What is the purpose of this poster?
+A to persuade MetroCorp not to go ahead with building the freeway B to persuade people that the MetroLink freeway should not be built C to highlight the problems with the freeway entrance location and to persuade people to write to MetroCorp D to convince people that the problem with trucks in sudangerous uburban areas is that they are noisy, polluting and 2 Why are the Friends of Mulberry Creek involved in this issue?
+A they are concerned about the safety of park users B they are concerned about truck noise affecting park C they are concerned about the environmental effects D they are concerned that the park they look after will of trucks 3 The poster uses the term 'cost-cutting'.
+Which phrase couthe meaning? uld be used ins tead of 'cost-cutting' without changing A saving time B saving space C saving money D saving materials 4 Tick Yes or No for each argument. a park will be ruined ☐ Yes □No local streets will be closed off during construction ☐ Yes □No trucks with dangerous loads will travel over houses ☐ Yes □No 5 'Let's work together to make our suburb safer, healthier of Which group of people does this suggest the poster is a A Truck drivers B Local residents C The government D Managers at MetroCorp